Chrome Squatch Concert Tour USA

 Actually, we've all gotten pretty used to being one big band now rather than two-- an acoustic and an electric --having found our places in the sound.
 Our next album is going to be all of us together, after that, we'll see.
 It's already recorded, unless we decide upon some new songs, they keep popping up.
 We already have too many for our second album after "Squatch & Friends Live".

-It was early in the morning before we got back to our busses and our beds.
+It was early Monday morning before we got back to our busses and our beds.
 Mel and I had tippled a wee bit more than we usually do, so we shared Freakfoot once again.
 Our next concert is in Memphis on Tuesday, just 200 miles away, so we had a whole free day ahead of us.
 We decided to hang out in Nashville for the day.

 We did a breakfast for everyone-- well, müsli cereal with milk & bananas, coffee.
 We rarely do bacon and eggs, with all our vegetarians-- "rarely" as in never.
-And if Elaine ever hears that we served pancakes with cholesterol-laden sugary syrup (which all wookies rilly love), we'd probably never again dare to go home to the Hacienda.
+But if Elaine ever hears that we served pancakes with cholesterol-laden sugary syrup (which all wookies rilly love), we'd probably never again dare to go home to the Hacienda.

 Bunny came out of the CP bus, dressed in sexy tank top and shorts, but her blonde hair piled up in a tangled mess and not smiling.
 I asked about her "vacation" in Metropolis-- not trying to tease her, just an honest question.